Mystery Shapes adds excitement to your morning!

 Making math fun helps preschoolers take more risks in their learning.
 This is so important for early learners!
-Mystery Shapes is a great fine motor activity that toddlers and preschoolers practice pencil grip through play.
+Mystery Shapes is a fine motor activity in which toddlers and preschoolers practice pencil grip and strengthen 2D shape recognition through play.

 RELATED: Mystery Shapes is just one of the 40+ activities for kids at home that we love to share with you!

-In fact, a lot of activities are better off not on a worksheet, and it is my mission to help you create more hands-on learning opportunities in your home.
+And if you have been here before, you know that many activities are better off not on a worksheet.
+My mission is to help you create more hands-on learning opportunities in your home.

 What shapes should your preschooler know?